Transition1x -- a Dataset for Building Generalizable Reactive Machine Learning Potentials: Methods

-\gls{neb}\cite{neb} is an algorithm for transition state search that works by iteratively improving an initial guess for the reaction pathway by using information of the \gls{pes} as calculated by some potential. \gls{neb} represents the path as a series of geometries called images but with no guarantee that the maximal energy image, the transition state, represents the maximal energy along the \gls{mep}. \gls{cineb}\cite{cineb} is an improvement to the \gls{neb} algorithm as it imposes, as an additional condition to the convergence, that the maximal energy image has to lie at a maximum along the path.
+\gls{neb}\cite{neb} is a double ended search method for finding \glspl{mep} connecting reactant and product states.
+It works by iteratively improving an initial guess for the \gls{mep} by using information about the \gls{pes} as calculated by some potential. \gls{neb} represents the path as a series of configurations called images connected with an artificial spring force.
+The energy of the path is minimized by iteratively nudging it in the direction of the force perpendicular to it until convergence.
+After the path has converged, there is no guarantee that the maximal energy image represents the correct transition state as the maximal energy image may not correspond with the true maximum along the path. \gls{cineb}\cite{cineb} is an improvement to the \gls{neb} algorithm as it imposes, as an additional condition to the convergence, that the maximal energy image has to lie at a maximum.
 It does so by, in each iteration, letting the image with the maximal energy climb freely along the reaction path.
 Running \gls{cineb} from the beginning, however, can interfere with the optimizer and result in slow (or wrong) convergence of the \gls{mep} as the climbing image can pull the current path off the target \gls{mep} if the paths are not close.
 Therefore, first, the path is relaxed with regular \gls{neb} until the maximal perpendicular force to the \gls{mep} is below a threshold of 0.5 eVÅ$^{-1}$.
-At this point \gls{neb} has usually found the qualitatively correct energy valley, and further optimization only nudges the path slightly while finding the bottom.
-At this point \gls{cineb} is turned on to let the highest energy image climb along the path until it finds an energy maximum. \gls{cineb} is run until the path has been relaxed fully and the maximal perpendicular force on the path does not exceed 0.05 eVÅ$^{-1}$.
-The spring constant used between images is 0.1 eVÅ$^{-2}$.
+At this point, \gls{neb} has usually found the qualitatively correct energy valley, and further optimization only nudges the path slightly while finding the bottom.
+At this point, \gls{cineb} is turned on to let the highest energy image climb along the path until it finds an energy maximum. \gls{cineb} is run until the path has been relaxed fully and the maximal perpendicular force on the path does not exceed 0.05 eVÅ$^{-1}$.
+This threshold was chosen as a compromise between having accurate reaction paths in the dataset and limiting redundant \gls{dft} calculations.
+No further refinement of the transition states was done at this point as the goal is to generate a dataset of molecular configurations close to reaction pathways rather than finding accurate transition states.
+Ten images were used to represent all reaction paths and the spring constant between them was 0.1 eVÅ$^{-2}$.